 Start the WSO2 DAS server with the sample configuration numbered

 0067.
 For instructions, see Starting sample CEP configurations.
 This sample configuration does the following:

 - Creates an event stream named

-- Loads the events.csv and related configuration files so that event simulator can be used to send events to the pre-configured event publisher.
+events.csvfile and related configuration files so that the Event Simulator can be used to send events to the pre-configured event publisher.

 Executing the sample